How to Play Spit - Complete Rules Guide

 Spit has several situations that require special rules:

-Empty stockpile slots: If a stockpile is emptied during play, that slot stays empty.
-You cannot move cards from other stockpiles to fill empty slots during play.
+Empty stockpile slots: If a stockpile is emptied during play, that slot stays empty — cards never move between stockpiles.
+An empty slot just means one less pile to scan.